viktorsuster/learn/README.md

  * Exercise 1: Calculate daily portfolio value
  * ===========================================
  *
  * On `2021/02/12`, you decided to invest your `$640` into three stocks: Apple `AAPL`, Tesla `TSLA`, and GameStop `GME`, with allocations of 20% AAPL, 35% TSLA and 45% GME, meaning you split your money in such a ratio between the stocks.
-In `STOCK_DATA` youâ€™ll find the price for each ticker on each day it was traded on the stock exchange.
-Calculate how much money youâ€™re left with on each day between `2021/02/12` and `2021/02/23`, depending on ticker the allocation and its daily value.
+In `STOCK_DATA` you’ll find the price for each ticker on each day it was traded on the stock exchange.
+Calculate how much money you’re left with on each day between `2021/02/12` and `2021/02/23`, depending on ticker the allocation and its daily value.
 Think about the `2021/02/12` values as your starting price, meaning on the first day you should still end up with `640`.
-But since thereâ€™s no trading on holidays and weekends, the data has some missing dates.
+But since there’s no trading on holidays and weekends, the data has some missing dates.
 On those days your value stays the same.
  *
  * Instructions
  * ============